thedeveco/.github/profile/README.md

 # Welcome to the devEco

-A technical ecosystem, built by developers | for developers.
+A technical ecosystem of communities and open source projects, built by developers | for developers.

 Our mission is to cultivate a vibrant and engaging community where developers connect, learn, and innovate, guided by transparency, shared ownership, and open collaboration.